Antibody production and vaccination

 Pathogens are microorganisms that can cause disease.
 Antigens are any foreign object; bacteria, virus, fungus, pollen.

-• White cells release histamine in response to allergens.
+White blood cells release histamine in response to allergens.

 Application: Antigens on the surface of red blood cells stimulate antibody production in a person with a different blood group.